SlothyScou7/Learning-Data-Science/README.md

-# Learning-Data-Science
+# Learning Data-Science
-My try to learn Data scinnce and Basic Machine Learning algorithms ..
-This repo is stil incomplete ..
+Implemented Various Machine Learning Algorithms and it's types.
+This repo is my stepping stone in the world of Data Science and Machine Learning.

 ## Regression
-DO checkout the githu repo Regression it has complete basic regression codes.
+Do checkout the githu repo Regression it has complete basic regression codes.